top of page

 Sola Kids Dental - Braces for Kids in Los Angeles

-At Sola Kids Dental, we help families determine the best age for braces based on each child’s unique growth and orthodontic needs.
+At Sola Kids Dental, we help families determine the best timing for braces based on each child’s development and orthodontic needs.

 • Tooth eruption patterns